RaviRastogi/datasciencecoursera/README.md

 # datasciencecoursera
-This is a testing repository that i created for the data scientists toolbox course in courser
+This is a testing repository that i created for the data scientists toolbox course in coursera